'It's the Great Pumpkin, Charlie Brown' to air twice on ABC this month

 In the 1966 animated special "It's The Great Pumpkin, Charlie Brown," the Peanuts gang celebrates Halloween.
 Linus hopes that he will finally be visited by The Great Pumpkin, while Charlie Brown is invited to a Halloween party.
 Cast members include Peter Robbins as Charlie Brown and Christopher Shea as Linus.
 The cast also includes Sally Dryer as Lucy, Chris Doran as Schroeder, Bill Melendez as Snoopy, Kathy Steinberg as Sally, Tracy Stratford as Violet and Ann Altieri as Frieda.

-Here's ABC's full lineup of Halloween 2019 programming: (All times are in Eastern/Pacific time zones)
+Here's ABC's lineup of Halloween 2019 programming for the rest of the month: (All times are in Eastern/Pacific time zones)

 SUNDAY, OCT.
 27